skanehira/ff/README.md

 This is file manager on terminal written in Go.

 # Features
-- Preview file/directory
+- preview file/directory
 - copy/paste file
 - make a new file/directory
 - rename a file/directory
-- can edit file using `$EDITOR`
+- edit file with `$EDITOR`

 # Support OS
 - Linux